reynarzz/UTalk/README.md

 - [x] Animations to the words.

 ## Running ver?
-2020.1.9f1, but newer versions could work as well.
+2020.1.9f1, but newer versions should work as well.